Is GoShare a Scam?

 No. Of course, the answer is no. But, you’d be surprised at how often we see that question.
 We get it.
 Compared to many gig-companies, GoShare may seem too good to be true.

-Projects on the GoShare app have average earnings between $47 and $71 an hour, which is three to four times higher than most gig delivery and transportation companies.
+Truck and Van projects on the GoShare app have average earnings between $42 and $66 an hour, which is three to four times higher than most gig delivery and transportation companies.
 Why do we do this?
 GoShare is committed to fair wages for gig workers.

 In a recent press release, GoShare CEO Shaun Savage explained, “At GoShare, we feel a fair wage for the delivery professionals on our platform must compensate them for their time in addition to gas and vehicle maintenance.
 After these expenses, our drivers still come out ahead of many traditional options.
 Because we are a software platform with low capital expenditures, we are able to provide a respectable hourly rate for our delivery professionals while still being an affordable option for our customers.”